SlapperAutoMapper/Slapper.AutoMapper/README.md

 Slapper.AutoMapper also supports attribute-based identifiers.

-By default, the library uses it's own Id attribute that allows you to simply decorate the identifiers on your class with a `[Slapper.AutoMapper.Id]` attribute.
+By default, the library uses its own Id attribute that allows you to simply decorate the identifiers on your class with a `[Slapper.AutoMapper.Id]` attribute.

 If you wish to use your own attribute instead of the default one, just set the Type to use on the following field: